John Wayne and Jimmy Stewart in a John Ford political film

 by James M. Wall

 Critics and scholars may differ, but what do they know.
 With two national nominating conventions looming, it is time to single out the best film ever made about politics.
 I have my selection, you will have your own.
 Your choice may be better than mine.
-If you want to agree or disagree with my choice, write to email@example.com and voice your opinion.
+If you want to agree or disagree with my choice, write to wall writings.me, and voice your opinion.
 I won’t argue with you but I will learn from what you write.

 When the two conventions are held in the next two weeks in Denver (Democrats) and Minneapolis (Republicans), the dramas will be shown on television.
 If you don’t have cable in your home, the major non-cable US networks will limit your viewing to one hour per night, leaving you plenty of time to view films that delve into the manner in which citizens actually choose their leaders.